 Festivals are a vital part of Waldorf Education.
-They provide nourishment for the soul of each individual and bring the community together in meaningful ways.
-The festival is a celebration of life.
-It is a joyous anniversary that brings to a community a richness of story, song, light and food and celebrates our shared humanity.
-Festivals express humanity’s ageless struggle from darkness toward light.
-In essence, each festival is a mood, an attitude, an experience; it is a social expression that reflects and celebrates an entire season.
+They provide nourishment to the individual and bring the community together in meaningful ways.
+The festival is an anniversary that brings to a community the richness of story and song, light and food and celebrates our shared humanity.
+Expressing our ageless struggle from darkness toward light, each festival is a mood, an attitude, an experience; it is a social expression that reflects and celebrates an entire season.

 Many festivals are celebrated community-wide.
 Some festivals are celebrated with the children in the grades classes.
 The kindergartens observe most festivals independently, often with their class parents invited to participate.

-Additional assemblies and community gatherings add to the festive quality of the year.
-The grades students meet on most Fridays to share songs, verses and plays – all community members are welcome to these Friday Gatherings.
+Additional assemblies and community gatherings add to the richness of the year.
+The grades students meet on most Fridays (Friday Gathering) to share songs, verses and plays – all community members are welcome!
 The community also gathers together to celebrate the first and last days of school, and before fall, winter and spring break..